nasimsoltani/nasimsoltani.github.io/_pages/projects.md

 author_profile: true
 ---

-My PhD research is broadly in the area of deep learning for the physical layer.
+<font size=”8”> My PhD research is broadly in the area of deep learning for the physical layer.</font>
-Specifically I have used deep learning for two distinct ares of:
+Specifically I have used deep learning for two distinct ares of:</div>
 * Deep learning for signal classification, RF fingerprinting.
 * Deep learning in the wireless receiver chain.